Table of Contents:

 Not only is the entire yard outlandishly decorated with very scary creatures, but the owners show movies i.e. Ghostbusters.

-BeachBabyBob and Jack call this house … “Stanley’s Graveyard”.
-Every day, the owner adds something new.
+One local boy named Jack, calls this house … “Stanley’s Graveyard”.
+Every day during the Hallowe’en season, the owner adds something new.

 - Stay out of the 1870’s Port Stanley jail.

 - Go to the Port Stanley Festival Theatre